-We understand that it is very difficult for to know where to begin to explore the real possibility of Religious Life!
+We understand that it is very difficult to know where to begin to explore the real possibility of Religious Life!
 Unveiling Religious Life is an initiative sponsored by the Handmaids and by the Jesuits, in collaboration with diverse congregations in the Church, meant to:

 - “Demystify” Religious Life